 Research has shown if children’s learning needs are not met early, issues can start to arise like feelings of unhappiness, unsettledness and not engaging with learning.
 Identifying gifts and talents early can help support your child’s learning path and social and emotional well-being.

-✓ Learn book strategies that can be used to deepen learning
+✓ Learn easy to book strategies that can be used to deepen your child's learning.

-✓ Example of questions to use to widen understanding
+✓ Example of questions to use to widen their understanding.

 ✓ How to reframe and use open ended questions